danielhopkins/applescript/README.markdown

 This is a collection of Apple scripts.
 I've been running using [fastscripts](http://www.red-sweater.com/fastscripts/) to map key commands to different scripts.

+## Installation ##
+Copy, or alias the Scripts directory into your Library directory. ~/Library/Scripts is a special directory, it is picked up by the normal script menu and by fast scripts.

+The included install bash script aliases the directory into the Library because symlinks don't work with fast scripts ([known bug](http://www.red-sweater.com/forums/discussion/1274/mobileme-syncing-of-fastscripts-settings-and-scripts/p1)).

 ## Archive message ##
 I started using this in my quest for zero inbox in Mail.app 5.0.
 This script moves messags out of the inbox and to "All Mail", which effectively archives.